*This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 Since it’s almost Halloween, I have decided to share her favorite costume of all time again (I shared it before on my now defunct Vanilla Housewife blog) because I know that there are lots of little girls who love Merida!
 Personally, she is my favorite princess too.
 I mean, what’s not to love about her?
 She’s gutsy, confident and knows what she wants!
 Uhmm a lot like my daughter, actually.

-Here’s the back view.
+Here’s the back view of her Merida Halloween costume.
 Putting this blog post together is making me miss my little girl!
 She was 3 years old when she had this costume.
 She’s six now and the Merida dress doesn’t fit her anymore but the spunkiness is definitely still there!
-LOL
+LOL If your daughter loves Merida too, there are so many Brave costumes available online!

 My daughter has a brown and naturally curly hair and to get Merida’s red hair, I just bought a temporary hair spray color to make it look just like Merida’s.
 She loved it!
 After the party, the color easily came off with water and shampoo.